avocadoboi/avo/README.md

     /*
       This is called when the GUI has changed size due to window resizing.
       This method has no default implementation.
-Note that this method belongs to the View class (which AvoGUI::GUI inherits) and can be implemented on any view.
+Note that this method belongs to the View class (which Avo::GUI inherits) and can be implemented on any view.
 On the GUI, this will always be called after creation.
     */